alton246/alton246.github.io/index.md

 menuorder: 1
 ---

-I am a young burgeoning scientist from the Caribbean region.
+I was born and raised in Portmore, Jamaica.
 I am passionate about climate change and the role that Renewables have to play in mitigating against climate impacts.
-My work focuses on providing solutions to the renewable energy in the Caribbean region.
-Most recently I have been working to implement a Solar Forecasting/Nowcasting Platform, WRF-Solar and MAD-WRF for the Caribbean region.
-This project has created a burning desire to further understand the role that clouds play in attenuating solar radiation.
+I received my B.Sc and MPhil in Energy and Environmental Physics and Applied Physics from the University of the West Indies at Mona, Kingston Jamaica.
+After completing my studies I worked with Caribbean Institute for Meteorology and Hydrology, Bridgetown, Barbados, where I developed products and services for the renewable energy industry within the Caribbean Region.
+These products include  Solar Forecasting/Nowcasting Platforms, WRF-Solar and MAD-WRF.
+Currently, I am working on developing a better understanding of Tropical Cyclone induced Surface Waves.

 ## Current Interests and Projects:

+- Ocean Surface Waves
+- Tropical Cyclone Induced Surface Waves
 - Sustainable Energy
 - Solar Forecasting/Nowcasting
-- Radiative Transfer and Remote Sensing
-- Improvement of Cloud Initialization in WRF
 - Data Assimilation
 - Numerical Modelling
-- Climate Variability
 - Wave Propagation
-- 3D Printed Automatic Weather Stations